LITTLE Alfie Curry is celebrating this week after raising more than £200 in memory of his grandfather.

 The success has spurred Linda and Alfie on and they hope to plan more fund-raising efforts for the Motor Neurone Disease Association.

-Linda said: “It is not the kind of cause which gets much attention so it’s important to raise as much awareness as possible.
+She said: “It is not the kind of cause which gets much attention so it’s important to raise as much awareness as possible.

 “The charity can help with equipment and everything you need and some of the money goes towards research as well.”

-To find out more about the charity’s work, go to www.mndassociation.org
+l To find out more about the charity’s work, go to www.mndassociation.org